-The IRIS API provides numerous functions to access or to update your IRIS CRM data using simple REST calls.
+The Open API provides numerous functions to access or to update your CRM lead and merchant data using simple REST calls.

 - Get a list of all merchants segmented by the processor and other options

 - Get merchant demographic profile information via the Merchant ID number

 - Get daily information on merchant deposits, transactions, chargebacks and retrievals

 - Make updates to merchant profiles in real-time

 Authenticating Your Account